look0012/ES-NMGCDA/README.md

 ## Description
-* The code "TopoLa.m" is part of the TopoLa framework, implemented using MATLAB.
-To run this code, you need to have MATLAB installed, with no specific version requirement.
+* NOTE: Please ensure you have MATLAB installed to run this code.
+Any recent version should work.

 * The “Classification” folder contains the code for the classifiers used by ES-NMGCDA.
 * The "DataSet” folder contains the data sets used by ES-NMGCDA.
 * The “Others” folder contains the code for some of the functions used to run the program.